keplergl/kepler.gl/docs/user-guides/c-types-of-layers/k.trip.md

 - Color

   The path can be colored by an attribute from the properties.

   <img src="https://d1a3f4spazzrp4.cloudfront.net/kepler.gl/documentation/k-trip-attribute-colors.png" width="256" title="Color Attribute">

 - Stroke Width

   Stroke width can be set by an attribute from the properties.

 - Trail Length

-  Trail length determines how long it takes for a path to completely fade out.
+  Trail length determines how long it takes for a path to completely fade out in seconds.
 This can be adjusted using the slider.
 Short trail length retains few historical locations while long trail length retain more and show a longer tail.

 - Animation speed

   Animation speed can be adjusted using the animation control at the bottom.

 **When there are multiple layers**